-There are two regions for the ELO/EL1 virtual address space: kernel space and application space.
+There are two regions for the ELO/EL1 virtual address space: by convention, they are used as kernel space and application space.
 These two regions are shown on the left-hand side of the diagram, with kernel space at the top, and application space, which is labelled 'User space', at the bottom of the address space.
 Kernel space and user space have separate translation tables and this means that their mappings can be kept separate.

 There is a single region at the bottom of the address space for all other Exception levels.
-This region is shown on the right-hand side of the diagram and is the box with no text in it.
+This region is shown on the right-hand side of the diagram and is single space box.